Cornisaurus/PokecordCatcher-SimpleInstall/README.md

 # Contact

 - You can contact me on discord my username is : Yewolf#6909.
-- The current price of the bot is currently at 15€ and I only accept Paypal.
+- The current price of the bot is currently at 15€ and I only accept Paypal or Paysafecards.

 # Screenshots